-It isn't just time, but money that most caregivers donate to help support the ones they love.
-When tax time rolls around, you may be able to claim your parent as a dependent on your income taxes.
-This would allow you to get an exemption for him or her.
+It isn’t just time, but money that most caregivers donate to help support the ones they love.
+When tax time rolls around, you may be able to claim the person you care for as a dependent on your income taxes.
+This would allow you to get an exemption for the support you provide for him or her.

-In order to claim your elderly loved one as a dependent on your taxes, you must meet certain preliminary criteria:
+To claim your elderly loved one as a dependent, they must meet the following preliminary criteria:

-- You (the caregiver) cannot be claimed as a dependent by another taxpayer.
+- They cannot be claimed as a dependent by another taxpayer.

-- Your dependent must be a resident of the U.S., Canada or Mexico.
+- They must be a citizen or resident of the U.S., or a resident of Canada or Mexico.

-- Your dependent cannot file a joint tax return with a spouse.
+- They cannot file a joint tax return with a spouse.

-If you and your loved on pass these three initial requirements, read the additional criteria that are explained in detail below.
+If your loved one passes these three initial requirements, read the additional criteria that are explained in detail below.

-The person who you want to claim as a dependent must be a relative.
-Relatives who may qualify but do not have to live with you include: a mother, father, grandparent, stepmother, stepfather, mother-in-law, and father-in-law.
+The person who you want to claim as a dependent must either be a relative by blood or marriage or a member of your household.
+Relatives do not have to live with you to qualify.
+Examples include a mother, father, grandparent, stepmother, stepfather, mother-in-law, and father-in-law.

 The Elder’s Income

-Your loved one's gross income for the tax year must be less than $4,050.
-Social Security normally is excludable, but if they have other income, which in many cases means pensions, interest and dividends, some is taxable.
+Your loved one’s gross income for the tax year must be less than $4,050.
+Social Security benefits are normally excludable, but if they have other income from sources like pensions, interest and dividends, a portion of their benefits may be taxable.

 The Amount of Support You Provide

-You must be providing over half of their financial support for food, housing, medical expenses, transportation, etc. If the person lives with you, include a reasonable percentage of your mortgage, utilities and other household costs in determining your level of support.
+You must have provided over half of your dependent’s financial support for food, housing, medical expenses, transportation, etc. If the person lives with you, include a reasonable percentage of your mortgage, utilities and other household costs in determining the level of support you provide.

-Your parent doesn't have to live with you in order to be claimed as a dependent.
-When a parent is able to remain in his or her own house, in an assisted living facility or a nursing home, costs you pay for parental support at those locations count toward meeting the IRS requirement.
-Those who are in an assisted living or long term care facility can qualify as dependents if the income and support levels are met.
+Relatives by blood and marriage do not have to live with you in order to be claimed as a dependent.
+When they live in their own home, in an assisted living facility or a nursing home, the costs you pay for their support at those locations count toward the IRS requirement.
+Those who are in an assisted living or long-term care facility can qualify as dependents if the income and support levels are met.

 Deducting Medical Expenses

-One of the benefits of claiming your loved one as a dependent is that any medical expenses you pay for them count toward your itemized deduction.
-Since medical costs must exceed 10 percent of your adjusted gross income (7.5 percent if you and/or your spouse were 65 years or older in 2016) before you can claim them, a parent's added expenses could help you meet these requirements.
+One of the benefits of claiming your loved one as a dependent is that any unreimbursed medical expenses you pay for them count toward your itemized deduction.
+Since medical costs must exceed 7.5 percent of your adjusted gross income before you can claim them, a parent’s added expenses could help you meet this threshold.

 Shared Caregiving Responsibilities

-Often more than one family member is involved in providing care and support.
-The one who is providing more than 50 percent of the support is entitled to claim the dependent.
-Be sure everyone is on the same page so you don't run into trouble with more than one person claiming the individual.
+Often more than one person is involved in providing care and support for a family member.
+The person who provides more than 50 percent of the support is entitled to claim the dependent.
+Be sure everyone is on the same page, so you don’t run into trouble with more than one person claiming the individual.

-If none of you solely pays for half of a parent's support, but each contributes at least 10 percent toward parental care, take a look at the IRS Form 2120: Multiple-Support Declaration.
+If none of you solely pays for half of the dependent’s support, but each contributes at least 10 percent, take a look at the IRS Form 2120: Multiple-Support Declaration.

 For more information on claiming an elderly relative as a dependent, see IRS Publication 501: Exemptions, Standard Deductions and Filing Information.

-When you are unsure about what deductions you are eligible for, it is always best to consult a qualified financial professional for planning and preparing your taxes.
+If you are unsure about what deductions you are eligible for, it is always best to consult a qualified tax professional for assistance with preparing your tax return.